sozu-proxy/sozu/doc/design_motivation.md

 to connect to every configuration management tool under the sun (etcd, kubernetes, etc).
 Instead, we should provide means to write tools connecting sōzu and the rest of the system.

-Going further, the code handling configuration changes should be reusable outside of sōzu.
+Going further, the code that handles configuration changes should be reusable outside of sōzu.
 It is currently quite easy to write a tool that loads a configuration state from a file, get the current state from sōzu, generate a diff then send configuration messages for the diff to sōzu.

-Writing configuration tools should be easy enough, and the configuration protocol accessible from any language.
+Writing configuration tools should be easy enough, and the configuration protocol should be accessible from any language.